Sinkang Manuscripts: History and background

 The Sinckan language was spoken by the Siraya people that lived in what is now Tainan.
 During the time when Taiwan was under the administration of the Dutch East India Company (Dutch Formosa 1624–1662), Dutch missionaries learned Sinckan to facilitate both missionary work and government affairs.
-They also created a romanized script and compiled a dictionary of the language, teaching the natives how to write their own language.
+They also created a Latin-based script and compiled a dictionary of the language, teaching the natives how to write their own language.

 In 1625, Maarten Sonck, the Dutch governor of Taiwan, requested that the Netherlands send two to three missionaries to Taiwan for the purpose of converting the natives.
 However, the first group to arrive were visiting missionaries who did not have the authority to perform baptism rites.
 It was not until June 1627 that the first real minister, Rev. Georgius Candidius, arrived, upon which missionary work in Taiwan began in earnest.
 The first area to be targeted, the Sinckan settlement (modern-day Sinshih), had many converts by 1630.

 In 1636, the Dutch started a school for the Sinckan that not only featured religious instruction, but also provided schooling in Western literature.
 Because the Dutch advocated that missionary work be conducted in the native language, the school was taught in the Sinckan language.
 The missionary Robertus Junius recorded in his 1643 education report that the Sinckan school had enrolled 80 students, of which 24 were learning to write and 8 to 10 had solid penmanship, while in neighboring Baccaluan (modern-day Anding) school there were 90 students, of which 8 knew how to write.

 Aside from proselytizing, the missionaries also compiled dictionaries and books of religious doctrine; they translated the Gospel of Matthew into Sinckan and also compiled a vocabulary of Favorlang, another aboriginal language.
 These would become important sources for later research.
-The most important Sinckan documents were the contracts between the Sinckan and the Han settlers, commonly known as the Fanzi contracts.
+The most important Sinckan documents were the contracts between the Sinckan and the Han settlers, commonly known as the "barbarian contracts" by Han Chinese.

 Although the Dutch only governed Taiwan for 38 years, they greatly influenced the development of indigenous culture.
 To take the Sinckan Manuscripts as an example, the latest extant documents in the Sinckan script date back to 1813 (more than 150 years after the Dutch left Taiwan in 1662).
 This is evidence to show that "the arts of reading and writing introduced by the Dutch were handed down from generation to generation by the people themselves."